yohannes-zekariyas/-ethiopian-event-logger/README.md

 Ethiopian Calendar Event Logger 📅
 This is a simple C++ console program that lets users add, view, search, save, and load events using the Ethiopian calendar.
 I built this project to practice basic C++ programming concepts such as dynamic memory, file handling, structures, and input validation.

 ✨ Features

-➕ Add events with:
+1. Add events with:
 Event title
 Event description
 Ethiopian date (day, month, year)

-📖 View all saved events
+2.View all saved events
-🔍 Search events by:
+3.Search events by:
 Day
 Month
 Year
-💾 Save events to a file called events.txt
+Save events to a file called events.txt
-📂 Load saved events automatically when the program starts ✅ Date validation based on the Ethiopian calendar:
+-Load saved events automatically when the program starts ✅ Date validation based on the Ethiopian calendar:
 Months 1–12 have 30 days
 Month 13 (Pagume):